backupbrew/switchbrew/Display services.md

 [\#IApplicationDisplayService](#IApplicationDisplayService "wikilink").
 Takes an input u32, user-processes use 0 or 1, with 0 for
 regular-applications normally.
 0 = user-service(vi:u), 1 =
-non-user-service?
-Returns an error when using value 1 with vi:u(same error listed below for IApplicationDisplayService for unavailable commands).
+system/manager service (vi:s/vi:m).
+Returns an error when using value 1 with vi:u(same error listed below for IApplicationDisplayService for unavailable commands), however passing 1 to vi:s/vi:m results in the IApplicationDisplayService having greater privileges.

 # vi:s